0x5eba/Safe-Storage/README.md

 ### CLI
 * To upload a file `./Blockchain c 1 path/file`

-* To check if a file is inside the blockchain `./Blockchain c 2 path/file`
+* To check if a file is stored the blockchain `./Blockchain c 2 path/file`